Lee Nguyen: New England Revolution

-Nguyen led the team in assists and finished second in team scoring during the 2015 season.
+Nguyen led the team in assists with at the time career best 10, and finished second in team scoring with seven goals during the 2015 season.
+He was named to MLS team of the week during week 27 after a three assist game vs Dallas F.C.

 During the 2016 season, Nguyen became the Revolution's team captain.
 He led the team in assists, with 10, and finished 3rd in goals scored, with 6.
 He additionally led the team in matches started, with 33, and minutes played.
 His week 18 goal against Columbus Crew on July 9 won MLS Goal of the Week.
+He also became the fourth player is MLS history to record four assists in a game during their week 27 match vs Orlando.

 In August 2017, The Revolution reportedly rejected a $1 million bid for Nguyen from Israeli Premier League side Maccabi Haifa.
 He would finish the 2017 season first in assists, and second in goals scored, with 15 and 11 respectively.
-He again led the team in games started (tied with Andrew Farrell.
+He again led the team in games started (tied with Andrew Farrell).

 Citing frustration over his contract (he was at the time the seventh-highest paid player on the team, making $500,000, despite ranking fifth in the league in over-all goals over the previous four seasons), Nguyen reportedly demanded a trade at the end of the 2017 season on three separate occasions.
 The dispute would ultimately lead to his sitting-out the team's pre-season training camp.